 St. Paul's Church Women will provide salads and cake and serve the meal.
 If the family would also like ham sandwiches, pickles, etc., the St. Paul's Church Women will be happy to obtain these supplies and prepare the meal.
 The family has the option of taking home or donating leftover food.
 The St. Paul's Church Women hostess will need to be paid for this food.
 We suggest a cost of $2 per person.

-This cost is very general, and may vary depending on price increases and what is desired.
+This cost will vary depending on price increases and what is desired.
 This figure includes buns, ham, pickles, butter, coffee, lemonade and ice.
 If you have any questions please call the church office.

 We will need to know: